 Stadium: El Monumental

 The Yin to Boca’s Yang, River Plate’s mythical white shirt with its diagonal red stripe incites just as much passion amongst supporters as the blue and yellow of their rivals.
 Regarded by some as the greatest of all South American teams because of their trophy-laden history, River pride themselves on their attractive, attacking style of football above all else.
-Traditionally, fans come from the middle and upper classes of society, but you’ll find River supporters in all walks of life.
+They experienced the shame of being relegated to Division B in 2011 but have since bounced back, winning the Copa and Supercopa Argentina in 2017.
+Traditionally, fans come from the middle and upper classes, but you’ll find River supporters in all walks of life.

 Arch Rivals: Boca